MicrosoftDocs/power-automate-docs/articles/automation-center-copilot.md

 ### What are FetchXML queries?

 Microsoft Dataverse [FetchXML](/power-apps/developer/data-platform/use-fetchxml-construct-query) is a language used for retrieving data from a Dataverse database.
-It's designed to be easy to create, use, and understand.
+FetchXML is designed to be easy to create, use, and understand.
 For example, you might want to ask Dataverse to give you a list of all flow runs for a specific flow.
 The FetchXML query is the way you phrase that question so the database understands it and can give you the right results.

 ## Prompt best-practices